 If the year group, including Reception, is already at our optimum class size, we hold a waiting list.
 It costs £30 to add your child’s name to our waiting list and, whilst there is no guarantee that a place will become available, we keep the lines of communication constantly open.
 If there is any potential movement on the lists, we will be in touch with you as soon as possible.

 We pride ourselves on working in partnership with our parents and a personal connection with each family is important to us.
 We therefore strongly recommend that you speak with Mrs Rachel Waterhouse, Assistant Head Admissions, ahead of filling in a registration form, not least to ensure there is availability in the required year group.

 To register, please download a registration form and return it to Admissions with the payment of £125.

 No matter what stage you are at in choosing a school for your child, please do not hesitate to get in touch.
-Whilst Covid-19 restrictions are in place visits are slightly different, please contact our Assistant Head Admissions, Mrs Rachel Waterhouse, for further information.
+Please contact our Assistant Head Admissions, Mrs Rachel Waterhouse, for further information.

 Mrs Rachel Waterhouse, Assistant Head Admissions